No Te Mentía

-"No te Mentía" is the first single of Ednita Nazario's album Real (2007).
+"No te Mentía" (English: I Was Not Lying) is song written by Claudia Brant and co-written by Jorge Luis Piloto, produced by Greame Pleeth and performed by Puerto Rican-American singer-songwriter Ednita Nazario, taken from his 23rd studio album Real (2007).
+The song was released as the lead single from the album's on October 15, 2007 by Sony BMG Norte.
 This song deals with a warning from one woman to her beloved, whom she did not will endure "no more".

 Music video

 The music video was recorded in Argentina in November 2007.
 The worldwide premiere was in "No te Duermas" TV show of Telemundo.